Emkay27/Emkay27/README.md

 - 👋 Hi, I’m Kgatliso Mkhwanazi
 - 👀 I’m interested in ...
-Software Development, Data Science, Machine Learning and more.
+Software Development, .NET, Blazor and more.
 - 🌱 I’m currently learning ...
-Kafka, SOLID principles, Vue 3, Web API, .NET 6 API Using TDD and more.
+ASP.NET Core - SOLID and Clean Architecture, Vue js, Web API, Blazor and more.
 - 💞️ I’m looking to collaborate on ...
 Projects
 - 📫 How to reach me ... ace27mk@gmail.com